chrisdone-archive/ghc-server/README.md

 I test compilation against the following GHC versions.

 * GHC 7.8
 * GHC 7.6
 * GHC 7.4
-* GHC 7.2

 This is achieved via a [wrapper module](https://github.com/chrisdone/ghc-server/blob/master/src/GHC/Compat.hs) called `GHC.Compat` which wraps any function or type that has changed between GHC versions.

 ### What about GHCi, Scion, hdevtools, ghc-mod, FP Haskell Center, etc.?

 There are many approaches to this problem.
 Consider this a vanity project on par with Frank Sinatra's _I did it My Way…_.
 As an Emacs user I'm very particular about my development environment.
 I change it from day to day as I please, sometimes with bad ideas, sometimes with good ideas.
 Here I have the freedom to make the Haskell setup that I want.
 I will treat